 Green tea's EGCG can also inhibit 5-alpha reductase in cell free cultures, but fails to do so in whole-cell cultures; its biological significance is questionable.
 The 5-AR enzyme is responsible for the conversion of testosterone to DHT, a more potent androgen.

-There is no consensus on what green tea does with Testosterone.
+There is no consensus on what green tea does when paired with Testosterone.
 It seems to have the ability to increase and decrease testosterone depending on mechanism and concentration, but only one rat study exists for in vivo evidence.
-Tough topic to tackle.

 Green tea shows a favorable nutrient partitioning effect during times of carbohydrate metabolism, suppressing adipocyte GLUT4 translocation and stimulating myocyte GLUT4 translocation.
 This benefit was noted from brewed green tea and not isolated catechins or EGCG.